marcelotduarte/cx_Freeze/doc/src/setup_script.rst

-This command will create a subdirectory called ``build`` with a further subdirectory starting with the letters ``exe.`` and ending with the typical identifier for the platform that distutils uses.
+This command will create a subdirectory called ``build`` with a further subdirectory starting with the letters ``exe.`` and ending with the typical identifier for the platform and python version.
 This allows for multiple platforms to be built without conflicts.

 On Windows, you can build a simple installer containing all the files cx_Freeze